chamambom/3-stage-azure-dataplatform/README.md

 ### If Using Github Actions

-The above Service principals are managed in the Azure DevOps Library as variable groups, with each environment pipeline assigned its own dedicated service principal.
+The above Service principals are managed in Github Actions secrets and variables, with each environment pipeline assigned its own dedicated service principal.

-**Note** - Variable groups store values and secrets that you want to be passed into a YAML pipeline or make available across multiple pipelines.
+**Note** - Actions secrets and variables store values and secrets that you want to be passed into a YAML pipeline or make available across multiple pipelines.
 You can share and use variable groups in multiple pipelines in the same project.

-- sp-infra-dev = dev-data-infra-vg
+- sp-datainfra-dev = dev-data-infra-secret
-- sp-infra-uat = uat-data-infra-vg
+- sp-datainfra-uat = uat-data-infra-secret
-- sp-infra-prod = prod-data-infra-vg
+- sp-datainfra-prod = prod-data-infra-secret
-- sp-infra-global = ms-entra-id-sp-vg
+- sp-datainfra-global = ms-entra-id-sp-secret

 ![alt text](/img/image-6.png)